-When the key is turned to "ON", the tachometer needle will sweep once across the r/min range and then return to zero r/min in order to test the electrical circuit.
+When the vehicle is first powered on, the tachometer needle will sweep once across the r/min range and then return to zero r/min in order to test the electrical circuit.

 Do not operate the engine in the tachometer red zone.